CharlesHolbrow/midi-help/README.md

 output.sendMessage(help.channelPressure(pressure, channel));
 ```

+Unsupported messages are ignored.
+SysEx is currently broken.

 ## Notes
 System Exclusive messages are not handled correctly.
 By default, the npm midi module suppresses SysEx messages so this will not come up unless you explicitly enable sysex.